 Type III anodized coatings are not permanent.
 They can last for several years to several decades.
 They are commonly used for applications requiring good wear resistance.
 The severity of the wear environment affects the lifespan of the protective oxide layer.

-Advantages of Hard Coat Anodizing
+Advantages of Type 3 Hard Coat Anodizing

-– Increased abrasion resistance and surface hardness.
-Hard coat anodizing makes the surface much harder than the underlying aluminum metal, the part will be much more durable and resistant to scratches, wear, and abrasion compared to bare aluminum.
+- Increased abrasion resistance and surface hardness.
+Hard coat anodizing makes the surface much harder than the underlying aluminum metal; the part will be much more durable and resistant to scratches, wear, and abrasion compared to bare aluminum.
 This extended lifespan and durability are excellent for parts that may see heavy use or contact.

 - Acts as an electrical insulator.
 The oxide layer formed during anodizing is dielectric in nature, meaning it does not conduct electricity very well.
 The thicker the coating, the higher the electrical resistivity.
 This makes hard coat anodizing useful for applications where electrical or thermal insulation is required, such as electronic housings or parts that may experience voltage stresses.